Kudachimera/Risk-management-lab/README.md

 <h2> Threat Modeling </h2>

 - <b> Threat modeling is a systematic approach to identifying and analyzing potential threats to a system or organization's security, and determining the potential impact of these threats.
--Threat modeling involves identifying potential vulnerabilities in a system or network, and evaluating the likelihood and impact of various threats exploiting those  vulnerabilities.
+- Threat modeling involves identifying potential vulnerabilities in a system or network, and evaluating the likelihood and impact of various threats exploiting those  vulnerabilities.
 - In simple terms threat modeling is identifying what kind of threats affect an environment or organisation.

   <img src="https://www.eccouncil.org/wp-content/uploads/2023/01/Asset-4-8.png.webp"/>